GravityPDF/gravity-pdf/README.txt

 * [The documentation](https://gravitypdf.com/documentation/v4/user-installation/) has everything from basic install instructions to advanced developer how-to guides.
 Our friendly team is also on hand to [provide FREE general support](https://gravitypdf.com/support/).
 * PHP, HTML and CSS come easy?
 [You’ll find creating your own PDF templates a breeze](https://gravitypdf.com/documentation/v4/developer-start-customising/).
 If not, [we offer PDF design services](https://gravitypdf.com/integration-services/) tailored just for you.
 We can even auto-fill existing PDFs!

+= Premium Extensions and Templates =

+[Unlock more features for Gravity PDF with one of our premium extensions](https://gravitypdf.com/extension-shop/).
+If one of the free PDF templates aren't working for you, [try a premium template instead](https://gravitypdf.com/template-shop/).
+All purchases have a 7-day 100% money back guarantee.

 = Requirements =

 Gravity PDF can be run on most shared web hosting without any issues.
 It requires **PHP 5.4+** (PHP 7.0+ recommended) and at least 64MB of WP Memory (128MB+ recommended).
 You'll also need to be running WordPress 4.2+ and have [Gravity Forms 1.9+](https://rocketgenius.pxf.io/c/1211356/445235/7938) (affiliate link).